 I stopped sharing these childhood stories with my wife, as they seemed to trouble her.
 Her stories of her European childhood seem to be straight out of the Sound of Music, which frankly troubles me.

 The good news is that during my insect safaris, I did learn quite a bit about these tent caterpillars as a boy.
 I learned that they hatched from a waterproof, hard-black case that encircled the twigs.
-The photo shows a case cut in half with the yellow eggs in the center.

 Once they hatch, the caterpillars immediately set out to build the familiar web that you see every spring.
 This web continually expands to house the growing caterpillars and away from the feces dump in the middle.
 There is some evidence that inside the nest can be 2 to 3 degrees higher than outside temperatures, which is important in early spring.